-D. Processing a Complaint
+Processing a Complaint

-Within 10 days after receipt of the complaint, the ACGC Executive Director will send a letter or email to the complainant acknowledging receipt of the complaint and explaining the process ACGC will follow in investigating the complaint.
+Within 10 days after receiving the complaint, the ACGC Executive Director will send a letter or email to the complainant acknowledging receipt of the complaint and explaining the process ACGC will follow in investigating the complaint.

-ACGC staff may request that written corroboration be provided within 30 days of the date of the complaint.
+If a complaint indicates circumstances which, if substantiated, may indicate noncompliance with accreditation standards, the ACGC staff may request that written corroboration be provided within 30 days of the date of the complaint.
 Such corroboration might include letters or other documentation not previously provided to ACGC by the complainant.

 Although the complaint will be treated with discretion, ACGC does not guarantee the confidentiality of the complainant.
-Specifically:

-Any information about a program or school may be released to the Program Official, Dean, Department Head, or Administrative Supervisor (hereinafter, each is referred to as a "Program-Official"), members and staff of ACGC, their respective attorneys, and other persons authorized by the Program Official, required by law, or necessary, in the discretion of ACGC, to fully investigate the complaint.
+Specifically, any information about a program or school may be released to the Program Official, Dean, Department Head, or Administrative Supervisor (hereinafter, each is referred to as a "Program Official"), members and staff of ACGC, their respective attorneys, and other persons authorized by the Program Official, required by law, or necessary, in the discretion of ACGC, to fully investigate the complaint.